 What To Expect After Surgery

-You will likely stay in the hospital 2 to 4 days after surgery.
-You can begin sitting up and walking the first day after surgery.
+You may stay in the hospital 2 to 4 days after surgery.
+You can likely begin sitting up and walking the first day after surgery.

 You will have some pain from the cuts (incisions) the doctor made.
 This usually gets better after about 1 week.
 You can expect your leg to be swollen at first.
 This is a normal part of recovery and may last 2 to 3 months.